CtrlAltMech/Personal-PowerShell-Scripts/README.md

-This is a listing of some Powershell script(s).
+# Personal PowerShell scripts

+This is just a small repository where I will be putting my script(s) that I find useful for myself as I learn more PS.